JeffreyBull76/CI_project3/README.md

 * Migrating the code into 1 file and various functions meant adding various data variables across numerous functions so these were passed between the various loops (such as question number, score, etc)

 * Ultimately 2 global variables exist.
-While possible to remove these (and in a larger more complex app it would be worthwhile to do so) it felt cleaner and more efficient to track the chosen category and score globally as these are constats throughout the quiz.
+While possible to remove these (and in a larger more complex app it would be worthwhile to do so) it felt cleaner and more efficient to track the chosen category, and score, globally.
+These are constants throughout the quiz.
 Both are altered by user input at various points.
 The score is cleared on starting a new game, and the category is simply overwritten with each new game as required.

 * As mentioned previously I ran into API errors in early versions due too many calls to the spreadsheet.